BDC Hamburger Icon

 Open row

 When cybercriminals hijack your data or website and demand a ransom, you become a victim of cyber extortion.
-These kinds of attacks and the subsequent ransom payments they require are on the rise, with some businesses paying hundreds of thousands of dollars or more to regain access to their systems.
+These attacks — and the subsequent ransom payments they require — are on the rise, with some businesses paying hundreds of thousands of dollars to regain system access.
 We’ll explain how cyber extortion works and what you can do to prevent it.

 What is cyber extortion?

 Although the ransom amount cybercriminals demand from your company may depend on the size of your enterprise, most businesses today are at risk and need to protect themselves from ransomware attacks.
-When cyber extortion occurs, a business might not be able to operate until it deals with the threat.
+In fact, in 2024, 59 percent of businesses were hit by ransomware, reported Sophos.
+And businesses might not be able to operate until the threat is neutralized.
 That can mean paying criminals a lot of money to regain control of their systems.
 If you don’t think you’d have the financial means to pay the ransom, it’s even more important to prevent cyber extortion from happening in the first place.

 Bottom LineBottom line

-The stark statistics behind the number and variety of cyber attacks happening today underscore why companies need to create a robust cybersecurity plan.
-If you’re not proficient in cybersecurity and don’t have an in-house IT team, consider hiring an independent professional to identify your business's vulnerabilities and determine how large your cybersecurity budget needs to be to protect your company.
+The stark statistics behind the number and variety of cyberattacks happening today underscore why companies need to create a robust cybersecurity plan.
+If you’re not proficient in cybersecurity and don’t have an in-house IT team, consider hiring an independent professional to identify your business's vulnerabilities.
+They can also determine how large your cybersecurity budget needs to be to protect your company.

 What are common types of cyber extortion?